wurflrll/Circuit_Analysis_Fun/Colpitts_and_Crystal/colpitts_basics.md

 Since we know that the criteria for oscillation with these chosen values is $K > 0.0152mA/V$.
 I tried the values around that point.

 ![](images/k_0point015.png "Showing K = 0.15mA")
-With K = 0.015mA/V, just under what's required for stability, the signal dies out after the step since the system is stable
+With K = 0.015mA/V, just under what's required for oscillation, the signal dies out after the step since the system is stable

 ![](images/k_0point015.png "Showing K = 0.16mA")
-With K = 0.016mA/V, just under what's required for stability, the signal dies out after the step since the system is stable
+With K = 0.016mA/V, just over what's required for oscillation, the signal oscillates during and after step for perpituity.